The Meanings of Orange

 Unique Meanings of Orange in Different Cultures

-Orange is both the name and emblematic color of the royal family.
+Orange is both the name and emblematic color of the royal family in the Netherlands.

 Orange is the color of prison uniforms in the U.S.